Proof of Language Proficiency

 In the section below, you can find an overview of all potential proofs of language proficiency that may be required for your application for a study place abroad.

-Where do I find out which kind of proof and which level of proficiency is required specifically for my preferred university?
+Where do I find out which kind of proof and which level of proficiency is required by my preferred university?

-The type of proof of language proficiency and any minimum levels required are listed in the database of partner universities.
-This is where you can find the language of instruction for any partner university and which type of proof of language proficiency usually satisfies the requirements.
+The respective proof of language proficiency and any minimum levels required are listed in the partner university database.
+This is where you can find the language of instruction for any partner university and information about which type of proof of language proficiency usually satisfies the requirements.

 If there are no special requirements regarding the level of language proficiency, the regular minimum requirements for the usual tests apply:

-Please note: You do not need to search directly on the websites of the partner universities, because often separate conditions apply to the exchange programmes, which are communicated to us by the partner universities.
-The indications provided in the database are based on the latest information available from the individual partner universities and are therefore subject to change.
+Please note: You do not need to search the partner universities’ websites directly, as exchange programs often have separate requirements that are communicated to us directly by the respective partner university.
+The database reflects the latest information we have from each partner university and may be subject to change.

 What does it mean when two languages of instruction are indicated?

 Some universities have different languages of instruction, for example if part of the courses is held in English and the other in the country’s official language.
-In these cases, you should check yourself whether there are enough courses available in the language you are proficient in.
-Please read the “further information” section in the database, here you will find comments if there are any special aspects concerning the course offer at the respective university.
+In such cases, you should check yourself whether there are enough courses available in the language you are proficient in.
+Also refer to the “Further information” section in the database, which provides notes on specific details.

-So, for example, if the courses offered in English are sufficient for your needs, you only need a proof of English to apply.
+For example, if courses taught in English meet your needs, you will only need to provide proof of English language proficiency for your application.

 How old may my proof of language proficiency be?

-Some partner universities don’t deem this policy strict enough and you may be asked to take another (more up to date) language test.
-We have indicated known cases of this in the “further information” section in the database of partner universities.
+Some partner universities do not deem this policy strict enough, so that you might be asked to take another (more up to date) language test.
+We have indicated known cases of this in the “Further information” section in the partner university database.

 Sometimes, however, we only find out about this at short notice.
-Therefore, our recommendation is: If your certificate is already one or two years old at the time on the application deadline, be prepared to take a (more up-to-date) language test at short notice after you have been accepted.
+Therefore, our recommendation is: If your language certificate is already one to two years old at the time of application, be prepared, if necessary, to take a (more recent) language test on short notice after being offered a place.

 When do I have to start taking care of my proof of language proficiency?